 The University of Mount Union’s direct-entry baccalaureate degree in nursing (BSN) program is accredited by the Commission on Collegiate Nursing Education and approved by the Ohio Board of Nursing (OBN).

-With new state-of-the-art nursing facilities, our nursing program allows students to be immersed in a setting that will help them gain new skills and hands-on experience.
+With new state-of-the-art nursing facilities, including high fidelity simulators, of our nursing program allows students to be immersed in a setting that will help them master skills through hands-on experiences.

-The University of Mount Union’s four-year, direct entry BSN program benefits and advantages:
+The University of Mount Union’s four-year, direct-entry BSN program benefits and advantages:

 - Newly built, state-of-the-art nursing facilities, including a simulation intensive care unit

-- 100% first-time passage rate for the first graduating class in 2017
+- 98% first-time passage rate of the NCLEX-RN.

 American Association of Colleges of Nursing (AACN) recommends that the BSN become the entry-level degree for professional nurses.
 According to the Bureau for Labor Statistics, careers for nurses are projected to increase 15% with 438,100 more nursing jobs needed by 2026.
 Nursing is one of the fastest-growing occupations in the U.S. Nurses make up the majority of the healthcare industry.